Armenian victims of the Great Purge

-Background
+History

 The start of the Great Purge in Armenia is usually dated to 9 July 1936, with the assassination of Armenian First Secretary Aghasi Khanjian by Lavrentiy Beria in Tiflis (Tbilisi).
 The death was the result of a political struggle between Beria and Khanjian.
 At first, Beria framed Khanjian's death as "suicide," but soon condemned him for abetting "rabid nationalist elements among the Armenian intelligentsia."

 After Khanjian's death, Beria promoted his loyalists in Armenia, Amatuni Amatuni as Armenian First Secretary and Khachik Mughdusi hy] as chief of the Armenian NKVD.
 Under the command of Beria's allies, the campaign against "enemies" intensified.
-Many leading Armenian intellectuals were arrested, including Yeghishe Charents, Axel Bakunts, Vahram Alazan, Gurgen Mahari, Vahan Totovents, Nersik Stepanyan hy], and others.
+Many leading Armenian intellectuals were arrested, including Yeghishe Charents, Axel Bakunts, Vahan Totovents, Zabel Yesayan, Nersik Stepanyan hy], and others.
 According to Amatuni in a June 1937 letter to Stalin, 1,365 people were arrested in the ten months after the death of Khanjian, among them 900 "Dashnak-Trotskiites."
+Association with the Specifist movement was a common charge during this period and Amatuni often "framed the repressions as part of the ideological struggle against the Specifists."
 The Armenian leadership of the Nagorno-Karabakh Autonomous Oblast (NKAO) also suffered in the repressions.
 Under Azerbaijani First Secretary Mir Jafar Baghirov, several NKAO leaders were arrested, including local party chairman Suren Badamyan ru].

 The death of Sahak Ter-Gabrielyan in August 1937 was a turning point in the repressions in Armenia.
 While being interrogated by Mughdusi's men, Ter-Gabrielyan "either jumped or was pushed from the third-floor window" of the NKVD building in Yerevan.
 Stalin was angered that Mughdusi and Amatuni neglected to inform him about the incident.
 In response, in September 1937, he sent Georgy Malenkov, Mikhail Litvin ru], and later Anastas Mikoyan to oversee a purge of the Communist Party of Armenia.
 During the trip, Mikoyan tried, but failed, to save one individual (Danush Shahverdyan) from the repressions.
 More than a thousand people were arrested and seven of nine members of the Armenian Politburo were sacked from office.
 The trip resulted in the appointment of a new Armenian Party leadership, headed by Grigory Arutinov, who was approved by Beria.